-While RIS has enhanced spectral efficiency, coverage, and energy efficiency \cite{enhancing_coverage, Resource, Secure, Phase_Shifts, Energy_Efficiency}, its application in latency-sensitive scenarios remains limited.
+While RISs can theoretically alter the spectral efficiency, coverage, and energy efficiency \cite{Resource, Secure, Phase_Shifts, Energy_Efficiency, sang3}, their application in latency-sensitive scenarios remains limited.
 Most existing works focus on mobile edge computing and neglect queuing delay, which is crucial for real-time communication \cite{RISDelay1, RISDelay2, RISDelay3}.
-For instance, \cite{RISDelay1} minimized task delay and energy in RIS-assisted non-orthogonal multiple access networks, and \cite{RISDelay2} addressed joint delay and rate in multiple-input multiple-output mobile edge computing systems.
+For instance, \cite{RISDelay1} minimized the task delay and energy in RIS-assisted non-orthogonal multiple access networks, while \cite{RISDelay2} addressed joint delay and rate in multiple-input multiple-output mobile edge computing systems.
 To address this gap, recent studies adopt Lyapunov-based methods for queue-aware resource allocation, converting long-term delay goals into per-slot decisions to adapt to dynamic traffic \cite{RISLyapunov2, RISLyapunov3}.
-For example, \cite{RISLyapunov3} jointly optimized power, channel assignment, and reflection coefficients in a semi-grant-free RIS-assisted system, improving queue stability over RIS-free baselines.
+For example, \cite{RISLyapunov3} jointly optimized the power, channel assignment, and reflection coefficients in a semi-grant-free RIS-assisted system, improving the queue stability over RIS-free baselines.
 However, current approaches remain insufficient.
-Many rely on complex alternating optimization and fail to explicitly include queuing delay in the objective, limiting their effectiveness in truly delay-sensitive RIS-assisted systems.
+Many rely on complex alternating optimizations and fail to explicitly include queuing delay in their objective functions, limiting their effectiveness in truly delay-sensitive RIS-assisted systems.

-This research aims to bridge this gap by proposing a novel approach that integrates RIS technology with advanced optimization methods, including DRL techniques, to optimize average delay and enhance network performance.
-Our approach provides a new perspective on addressing latency challenges in RIS-assisted systems and offers a fresh direction for improving system performance in delay-sensitive applications.
-This work seeks to unlock the untapped potential of RIS in managing queuing delay in practical communication systems, ultimately enhancing the efficiency of RIS-assisted wireless networks.
+Our research aims to bridge this gap by proposing a novel approach that integrates the RIS technology with advanced optimization methods, including DRL techniques, to minimize the average delay and enhance the network performance.
+Our approach provides a new perspective on addressing latency challenges in RIS-assisted systems and offers a fresh direction for improving the system performance in delay-sensitive applications.
+In general, this work seeks to unlock the untapped potential of RISs in managing queuing delay in practical communication systems, ultimately enhancing the efficiency of RIS-assisted wireless networks.